Beverly Hills, 90210: Remaster

-On October 2, 2025, Paramount Home Entertainment announced the entire series would be released on 4K UHD digitally on October 20.
+On October 2, 2025, Paramount Global (via Paramount Home Entertainment) has announced that the entire series had already been remastered on 4K UHD months before with the series being fully re-released digitally on October 20 of the said year.

 Spin-offs and other media

 Melrose Place

 The series Melrose Place was a spin-off from the show, as actor Grant Show (who played Jake on Melrose Place) appeared for a multi-episode run at the end of the series second season as Kelly's love interest, and a friend of Dylan's.
 Jennie Garth, Tori Spelling, Brian Austin Green and Ian Ziering made appearances as their Beverly Hills, 90210 characters in the first few episodes of Melrose Place.

 Models Inc

 Models Inc., a series about the personal and professional struggles of several young models, spin-off from Melrose Place.
 The series was introduced via the characters Hillary Michaels, the mother of Melrose Places Amanda Woodward, and model Sarah Owens—both of whom had appeared in a multi-episode run on MP.
 In addition to his role in Melrose Place, Jake Hanson was the only character to appear in both Beverly Hills, 90210 and Models Inc.